YounesAn/clone_super/README.md

 # Supermarket-sales
-A complete data warehousing and analyzing project using [Talend DI - DBeaver  - Power BI]
+A complete data warehousing and analyzing project using "Talend DI" - "DBeaver"  - "Power BI"